Mostafa-Haggag/DiffusionGazeFollowingModel/README.md

 * In the main function in line 86 you will find a function called `get_model`, it controls the trainable model.
 Open file `build.py` under the models folder and you will find `gaze_model` under the `get_model` function and this is mainly a model containing the 2 resnets and returns to me 2 things:
   * conditioning: this will differ from one architecture to another.
   * scene_face_feat: for the bce loss to predict inside outside the scene value, you need to concat the scene and the face features outputted from the 2 resent to have an output of size (7,7,2048) which get fed to sequential network to output the in/out scene label predicted.
 * This `gaze_model` should be changeable from architecture to the other as long as the model returns both a conditioning and scene_face_feat
 * Use `config.unet_context_vector` to control the size of the context vector for the cross attention
 * if you are freezing something, check the part in the function of `get_model`to control what part of the model to freeze
 * When loading pretrained function, for the model that I am using I had to rename the some stuff in the init weights so that it fits and works properly, this part will need to be configurable from one model to another.
+* The `optimizer.py` i am diviiding my model into 2 parts  a part with diffusion and part with gaze, so make sure whatever you do, always make sure that the lr is fixed.
+Check how it is implemented because it is really important, you will recogonize that it will make problems for you.
+It will need to be changed.
 * I looked through out the full code to think if there are interconnected parts but I couldn't find.
 Let me know how it goes

 ## Command to run the code

 * If you donot call `--is_subsample_test_set`  this means that you are sampling 10% of evaluation set.
 If you call it, then you are **not** sampling the test set for the gazefollowing
 * To run a command without BCE loss and on the inside gaze data-set with full evaluation on test set`

 ```